How did you get out of Vim before you knew its hotkeys and commands?

 splash that appears when I open it with an empty buffer, and following its instructions.

 That's the key to the problem, I have almost never open vim with an empty buffer, almost only used it to open files directly.
-Since there is no nice splash screen telling you how to exit when you use vi <your_file>, this meme happens.
+Since there is no nice splash screen telling you how to exit when you use vi <your_file>

 So every time I see vim, it reminds me about my stupidity.
 The meme eases the pain.